-DILEMMA (L. dilemma, two assumptions taken for granted), is a syllogism which has for its major premise a compound hypothetical and for its minor
+DILEMMA (L. dilemma, two assumptions taken for granted), is a syllogism which has for its major premise a compound hypothetical and for its minor a disjunctive proposition.

-DISPOSITION (L. dispono, to arrange), is a transient state or quality of mind by which an agent is rendered well or ill disposed to do or to avoid
+DISPOSITION (L. dispono, to arrange), is a transient state or quality of mind by which an agent is rendered well or ill disposed to do or to avoid doing certain things.

 DISTINCTION (L. distinguere), lack of identity between two things or ideas.
-Ant: identity; syn:
+Ant: identity; syn: difference.